American Goulash

 • 1 tbsp sweet paprika

-• 1 tbsp Italian seasoning blend (spice)
+• 1 tbsp Italian seasoning [paid link] blend (spice)

 • 28 ounces fire-roasted diced tomatoes